radiantearth/stac-best-practices/best-practices-zarr.md

 ##### Virtual Zarr Stores

 For virtual Zarr stores (created using tools like Kerchunk or VirtualiZarr), the link with `rel: store` SHOULD point to the entrypoint of the virtual Zarr store.
-This may be a reference file (e.g., JSON file, Parquet file) or another format that provides the mapping to the underlying data.
+This may be a reference file (e.g., JSON file, Parquet file) or another format (e.g., an icechunk store) that provides the mapping to the underlying data.

 #### Media Type